austin-2018/GitHub.io/dht/dht11-a.md

 #### The library presents a simple *class* called *Dht11* in the *namesapace* *Sensors.Dht.*
 ##### Creating a new object in C# is simple.
+1. First open the GPIO pin you have the DHT11 sensor pin connected.

+using Sensors.Dht;
+GpioPin pin = GpioController.GetDefault().OpenPin(4, GpioSharingMode.Exclusive);